pmbmc/awsgluedocs/docs/README.md

 * #### 3.
 Integrate AWS Glue job runs with all existing Control-M capabilities.
     For example :

         a.
-Have your Glue jobs defined in JSON and managed by your cicd process.
+Have your Glue trigger jobs defined in JSON and managed by your cicd process.
         b.
 Attach SLA's to your pipeline.
         c.
 Wait for a file source to arrive, process it in an application and run a Glue Job based on the outcome.
         d.
 Attach prior and post dependancy steps to your pipeline for a fully encompassed view of your environment.